The following is an excerpt from Petfinder.com’s The Adopted Dog Bible

 It’s not uncommon for a rescued dog to have a history of anal gland problems.
 Your dog may damage the delicate tissue around his anus in his attempts to relieve his own discomfort, so if you see him biting at his butt, or scooting it along the ground, take him to the vet.

-Impacted anal glands can often be relieved by manually expressing, or squeezing out, the fluid they contain.
+Impacted dog anal glands can often be relieved by manually expressing, or squeezing out, the fluid they contain.
 This is a very smelly process, but if you’re game you can have your vet or groomer teach you how to do it.
-Most people whose dogs need their anal glands expressed periodically prefer to pay to have it done.
+Most people prefer to pay a professional to express their dog’s anal glands.

 If your dog’s anal glands get impacted frequently, ask your vet to recommend a high-fiber diet to create bulkier stools.
 If that doesn’t work, and if your dog has repeated infections or abscesses from impaction, the anal glands may need to be removed.